Gollobordë

 Historical location of Slavic groups that inhabited Albania in the early 20th century.

 Gollobordë (Golloborda or Kalabardha; Голо Бърдо; Голо Брдо) refers to a geographical area of traditionally 24 villages of which 18 are situated primarily in eastern Albania, with a small portion consisting of six villages lying within North Macedonia.
-This region is located within the Dibër and Elbasan counties which contain both Macedonian and Albanian villages.
+This region is located within the Dibër and Elbasan counties which contain Bulgarian, Macedonian and Albanian villages.

 This region, like neighboring regions, has historically been economically linked to the city of Debar, which was traditionally referred to by inhabitants as simply "the City" or "Shehr".

 History

 Ottoman period

 The Islamization process is held to have occurred in Golloborda relatively late in Ottoman times.

 In 1519, the region was still entirely Christian.
 Some authors have held that the Islamization process in Golloborda to have occurred in the late 18th century, whereas others asserted that the impetus to mass Islamization in the region was the bedel tax, imposed only on Christians because they were not drafted and initiated in the region in the year 1832.
 According to this second theory, this tax was particularly harsh and caused many families to turn to Islam as a means of avoiding it.
 During the same period, a mass emigration process occurred, and many Muslim families settled elsewhere, including in Debar, in Struga's Drimkol region, and in Thessaloniki.
 The families that settled in Debar are from the surrounding areas and retain their origins which are denoted by their last names, including Klenjë, Trebisht, Ostreni, Torbaç, and others.